-The SUB is also a major stop for our Steamline buses.
-Their routes provide free service to and from Bozeman, Belgrade, Four Corners, Livingston and even seasonal routes to Bridger Bowl ski area.
+In the traffic circle directly in front of you, the Streamline buses make several stops every day.
+Streamline offers free service throughout the Bozeman area.
+Their routes provide service to and from Bozeman, Belgrade, Four Corners, Livingston and even seasonal routes to Bridger Bowl ski area.
 Streamline also connects with the Skyline bus system to provide affordable travel to and from Big Sky Ski Resort.